awsdocs/amazon-opensearch-service-developer-guide/doc_source/fgac.md

 You can create new roles for fine\-grained access control using OpenSearch Dashboards or the `_plugins/_security` operation in the REST API\.
 For more information, see the [Create roles](https://opensearch.org/docs/security-plugin/access-control/users-roles/#create-roles)\.

 Fine\-grained access control also includes a number of [predefined roles](https://opensearch.org/docs/security-plugin/access-control/users-roles/#predefined-roles)\.
 Clients such as OpenSearch Dashboards and Logstash make a wide variety of requests to OpenSearch, which can make it hard to manually create roles with the minimum set of permissions\.
-For example, the `kibana_user` role includes the permissions that a user needs to work with index patterns, visualizations, dashboards, and tenants\.
+For example, the `opensearch_dashboards_user` role includes the permissions that a user needs to work with index patterns, visualizations, dashboards, and tenants\.
 We recommend [mapping it](#fgac-mapping) to any user or backend role that accesses Dashboards, along with additional roles that allow access to other indices\.

 #### Cluster\-level security<a name="fgac-cluster-level"></a>